 Your purchase contract might include holdback provisions where part of the sale proceeds stay in escrow until certain conditions are met.

-These protective measures slow down your closing timeline but help ensure the sale actually completes.
+These protective measures slow your closing timeline but help ensure the sale is complete.

-Buyers might want proof that all squatter-related legal issues are fully resolved before releasing escrowed funds.
+Buyers might want proof that all squatter-related legal issues are resolved before releasing escrowed funds.
 Being flexible with these terms often means the difference between getting a sale and losing buyers.
+We buy houses fast and pay cash.
+Don’t just take our word for it — learn why homeowners trust us and see how simple our process is.

 Manage Carrying Costs During Extended Process

-These carrying costs can eat into your sale proceeds if the process takes months.
+These carrying costs can affect your sale proceeds if the process takes months.

 You need to budget for extended timelines.
 You should also consider whether paying squatters cash for keys might be cheaper than months of carrying costs plus legal fees.